agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 We can now prepare our own abstraction for how we will represent and modify terminal cells to represent a maze in memory during our program.

 Every cell will be represented as a `Square` with Rust's `u32` type.
-Here, `u32` means that this is an unsigned 32 bit integer, giving us 32 bits for our design.
+Here, `u32` means that this is an unsigned 32-bit integer, giving us 32 bits for our design.
 For any square in our maze we know it is either a path or a wall.
 If the square is a path, we will use a bit to indicate this.
 If the square is a wall, 4 of these 32 bits will specify its design.
 We will also add a `WallLine` type just for clarity to know that we are dealing with a wall and not a path sometimes in our code.

 ```rust
 // walls─────────┬┬┬┐